apache/nifi/nifi-stateless/nifi-stateless-assembly/README.md

 #### Failure Handling

-In traditional NiFi, it is common to loop a 'failure' connection from a given Processor back to the same Processor.
+In a standard NiFi deployment, it is common to loop a 'failure' connection from a given Processor back to the same Processor.
 This results in the Processor continually trying to process the FlowFile until it is successful.
 This can be extremely important, because typically one NiFi receives the data, it is responsible for taking ownership of that data and must be able to hold the data until the downstream services is able to receive it and then delivery that data.